Hungary–Kurdistan Region relations

-Hungary–Kurdistan Region relations are bilateral relations between Hungary and the Kurdistan Region (Note: While Kurdistan Region refers to the autonomous Kurdish region in Northern Iraq, Iraqi Kurdistan is a geographical term referring to the Kurdish area of Iraq.
-They are therefore not identical, though most of Iraqi Kurdistan is incorporated in Kurdistan Region.).
-Hungary is represented in Kurdistan Region through a consulate general since November 2014, while Kurdistan Region has no representation in Hungary.
+Hungary–Kurdistan Region relations are bilateral relations between Hungary and the Kurdistan Region.
+(Note: While Kurdistan Region refers to the autonomous Kurdish region in Northern Iraq, Iraqi Kurdistan is a geographical term referring to the Kurdish area of Iraq.
+They are therefore not identical, though most of Iraqi Kurdistan is incorporated in Kurdistan Region.)
+Hungary is represented in the Kurdistan Region through a consulate general since November 2014, while the Kurdistan Region has no representation offices in Hungary.

 Relations are characterized by several high-level talks and close ties.
-The Kurdish President Massoud Barzani visited Hungary in 2012 and in 2015 on official visits.
+Massoud Barzani, the president of the Kurdistan Region at the time, visited Hungary in 2012 and in 2015 on official visits.
 Moreover, Hungarian Prime Minister Viktor Orbán uttered support for the independence of Kurdistan Region from Iraq in 2015 causing concern among the Islamic Supreme Council of Iraq.

-From 2014 to 2018, Hungarian military ordnance to Kurdistan amounted to 250—275 tons of weapons including ammunition, and the Hungarian Chief of Staff of Defense Ferenc Korom used the word "loyalty" to describe the Hungarian-Kurdish military relations.
+Between 2014 and 2018, Hungarian provided military support to the Kurdistan Region, amounting to 250—275 tons of weapons including ammunition, and the Hungarian Chief of Staff of Defense Ferenc Korom used the word "loyalty" to describe the Hungarian-Kurdish military relations.
+Hungary also took in many Peshmerga fighters for medical treatment in Hungarian hospitals.

+The Hungarian oil and gas company MOL Group has been active in the Kurdistan Region since 2007.